mpalii/knowledge-base/linux-commands/README.md

 `rm <PATH>/*.txt` remove all files in directory with '.txt' extention
 `rm <PATH>/test.*` remove all files in directory started with 'test.' prefix
 `rm -d <PATH>` remove folder

+`ln` make links between files (hard)
+`ln -s` make symbolic links instead of hard links

+`find` find for files in a directory hierarchy
+`find . -type f -name "*.txt"` find all files in the current directory with '.txt' extension
+`find . -type f -iname "main*"` find all files in the current directory with 'main' prefix, ignore case
+`find . -type f -perm 0664` find all files in the current directory with 664 permissions
+`find . -type f -size -1M` find all files in the current directory with size less than 1 megabyte
+`find . -type d -size +1k` find all directories in the current directory with size greater than 1 kilobyte
+`find . -type f -not -iname "*.txt"` find all files in the current directory with the extention NOT '.txt', ignore case

+`wc [FILE]` print newline, word, and byte counts for each file

+`sort [FILE]...` sort lines of text files
+`sort file.txt > fileCopy.txt` sort lines of 'file.txt' and save result to 'fileCopy.txt'
+`sort -n [FILE]` sort lines of file as numbers
+`sort -r [FILE]` sort lines of file in reverse order

+`cut [FILE]` remove sections from each line of files

+`grep` print lines that match patterns
+`grep "some text" file.txt` print lines from file.txt that contain "some text"
+`grep "text" file1.txt file2.txt` print lines from file1.txt and file2.txt that contains "text"
+`grep -n "text" test.txt"` print lines and line number from test.txt that contains "text"
+`grep -n -i "tEXt" file.txt` print lines and line number from file.txt that contains "text", ignore case

+`>` redirect stdout to the new file
+`>>` redirect stdout and concatenate to the file
+`2>` redirect stderr to the new file
+`2>>` redirect stderr and concatenate to the file
+`&>` redirect all OUTs to the new file
+`&>>` redirect all OUTs and concatenate to the file
+`2> /dev/null` redirect stderr to nowhere
+`<` input stream

+`find . -type f -iname "*.cpp" -exec grep -i -n "main*" {} +` find files with 'cpp' extention and search for 'main*' in them

 `sudo <cmd>` execute command as the superuser or another user
 `sudo su` execute command 'switch user' as a superuser